makinacorpus/drupalindustry.recipe.drush/README.txt

 This project provides 3 tools:

-* bootstrap: run a single command to install drush and drush_make in your deployment environment
+* drush shortcut generator: get a preconfigured drush command that acts on your project instance.
+Basically overrides some drush option such as --root or --include.
-* drush shortcut: get a preconfigured drush command that acts on your project instance.
-Basically overrides the --root option of drush.
+* bootstrap: runs bin/drush_generator and creates some directories like var/tmp or lib/.
 * activate: extend your shell's PATH

 Quickstart